Tranche 2 Reforms

 The Act currently targets the financial sector and other businesses that involve large transfers of cash – the gambling sector, remittance or money-transfer services, bullion dealers and more.
 A list of designated services – including taking deposits, payroll services and currency exchange – is included in the Act, and any business that provides one or more of these services must comply with the regulations.
 Some financial institutions are also required to report transactions over a certain threshold, along with any suspicious activity.

-It’s looking increasingly likely that reforms to the AML/CTF Act (Tranche 2) will be implemented early 2025 and come into effect mid-2025 – so those who operate in the real estate, law, and accounting sectors need to start looking at how this will affect them too, and get their processes in place, ready to go.
+On 29 November 2024, the AML/CTF Amendment Bill (Tranche 2) has passed the House of Representatives and will be enacted.
+This means that those who operate in the real estate, law, and accounting sectors need to start looking at how this will affect them too, and get their processes in place, ready to go.

 Now that AML/CFT obligations are likely to apply to a broader range of organisations, more business owners will need to adjust their processes and put systems in place to ensure compliance.
 Adhering to the rules isn’t just a legal requirement, it’s also an important way to prevent criminal activity – and protect your business reputation.